AwesomedudeX/XTREME-Graphics-Pack-For-G.A.M.M.A./README.md

 Below that, install the optionals and ReShade for this pack in the same way.

-**XTREME GRAPHICS PACK (install at the BOTTOM of your modlist): https://drive.google.com/uc?export=download&id=1LHYD3YaM0oDwZT3jkjZYje0vRwoI3mdG**
+**XTREME GRAPHICS PACK (install at the BOTTOM of your modlist): https://drive.google.com/uc?export=download&id=1dAr3GOL_AQ1p-mPFDxZB00ZEge9bKn-T**

-**XTREME GRAPHICS OPTIONALS (install UNDER the main graphics pack or ABOVE if you are using Winter): https://drive.google.com/uc?export=download&id=12xC9xs8XQn19ddLjGRkykNRmPUXYiQgC**
+**XTREME GRAPHICS OPTIONALS (install UNDER the main graphics pack or ABOVE if you are using Winter or Late Fall): https://drive.google.com/uc?export=download&id=1UmYri_PQKDaQ_Lwjnu7ZfDhgrGZYTeLO**

 **RESHADE - OPTIONAL, BUT RECOMMENDED (install UNDER the graphics packs - MAKE SURE THAT THE MAIN PACK IS INSTALLED WITHOUT TEXTURES): https://drive.google.com/uc?export=download&id=1T6LvEOkDV_i8h6hkUfXw03uj55i3IqPI**